trustoverip/tswg-did-method-webs-specification/spec/did_metadata.md

 ## DID Metadata
+This section is normative.

 This section describes the support of the `did:webs` method for metadata, including [[ref: DID resolution metadata]] and [[ref: DID document metadata]].
 This metadata is returned by a DID Resolver in addition to the DID document.
 Also see the [DID Resolution](https://w3c-ccg.github.io/did-resolution/) specification for further details.

 ### DID Resolution Metadata

-At the moment, this specification does not define the use of any specific [[ref:DID resolution metadata]] properties in the `did:webs` method, but may in the future include various metadata, such as which KERI Watchers were used during the resolution process.
+At the moment, this specification does not define the use of any specific [[ref: DID resolution metadata]] properties in the `did:webs` method, but may in the future include various metadata, such as which KERI Watchers were used during the resolution process.

 ### DID Document Metadata